rjseymour66/shipping-go/README.md

 Mocks are stubs with more detail.
 Mocks have methods that allow you to test error handling and edge cases.

+## Fakes

+> Fakes can test _external dependencies_, or systems outside your control.
+For a more robust solution, you can look at the Circuit Breakers pattern.

+A _fake_ is an object, struct, or service with limited capabilites that stands in for an external service.
+You can use this to create an HTTP test server.

 # Implementing interfaces

 Use interfaces so you do not have to directly call other methods in your code.
 For example, instead of calling a function directly, you can do the following: